-Parents’ own phone use can contribute to their children’s attention issues.
-A small 2015 study showed that when parents stop focusing on or playing with a baby to turn to their phone screen, the baby may mimic that behavior by playing with toys (or screens) for only a short period of time.
+Parents’ own phone use can also contribute to their children’s attention issues.
+A small study in Current Biology showed that when parents stop focusing on or playing with a baby to turn to their phone screen, the baby may mimic that behavior by playing with toys (or screens) for only a short period of time.

 Tips for reducing screen time

-Praise their "offline" behavior.
+Praise their 'offline' behavior.
 When you see them riding a bike or coloring, tell them how much you like what they're doing and ask them questions about it.
 "These conversations will help them focus on the joys of the 'real' world, and they will notice that their activity attracts your attention," Hill said.